riya-rjha/Book-Store-Website/README.md

 1. node -v : Gives the version of installed node.js
 2. "scripts" : "start" : "node index.js", "dev" : "nodemon index.js"
 3. mongoose documentation : https://mongoosejs.com/

+### Details
+1. Using Routers

+Firstly import express from the express package and then create a file to store the functions for books, say, get, post, delete, update etc. Then at the place of app, import router from express and update router.
+In the index file, import the router file where in the routes are being exported.
+There, create a use parameter to handle the route being imported for the https request and router being exported from the route file.

+2. CORS Policy

+CORS is Cross-Origin Resource Sharing is a policy which checks at security level that whether another application is allowed to receive data from the other application or not.
+For this we use the cors package.

+3. Middlewares

+The app.method() consists of async(request, response) that awaits for a request parameter and sends commands such as find, findById, findByIdAndUpdate, findByIdAndDelete etc. This is termed as miidleware.